Tiffany shine contradicts LVMH deal tantrum

-MILAN, July 27 (Reuters Breakingviews) - Tiffany is sparkling in LVMH’s (LVMH.PA) crown.
+MILAN (Reuters Breakingviews) - Tiffany is sparkling in LVMH’s crown.
 The famous U.S. jeweller, which tycoon Bernard Arnault added to his collection following a bitter $16 billion takeover last year, has bounced back from the pandemic and already appears to be more profitable than in 2019.
 The performance contradicts the French luxury giant’s attempt to wriggle out of the deal last year.
 Future LVMH targets will take notice.

 After declining to complete its biggest-ever purchase in September, the owner of Dior and Givenchy argued in a Delaware court that the pandemic had “devastated” Tiffany’s business, said that management had mishandled the crisis, and accused the jeweller’s board of having made “a series of horrible decisions”, including paying dividends while sales and earnings were plummeting.
 The dispute ended in October when Tiffany accepted a $430 million reduction in LVMH’s original offer.